Coronation Street: 1990s

 In 1997, Brian Park became producer with a vision to modernise the show and focus on younger characters.
 On his first day, he axed several long-standing characters, including Derek Wilton (Peter Baldwin), Don Brennan (Geoffrey Hinsliff), Percy Sugden (Bill Waddington), Bill Webster (Peter Armitage), Billy Williams (Frank Mills) and Maureen Holdsworth (Sherrie Hewson).
-The decision prompted Thelma Barlow, who played Mavis Wilton, to resign in protest at her co-star's dismissal.
+The decision prompted Thelma Barlow, who played Mavis Wilton, to resign in protest at Baldwin's dismissal.
 Several longtime writers, including Barry Hill, Adele Rose, and Julian Roach, resigned during this period.

 Park introduced younger characters between 1997 and 1998, such as a recast Nick Tilsley (Adam Rickitt), single mother Zoe Tattersall (Joanne Froggatt), and the problematic Battersby family.
 The show also began addressing more contemporary issues, including drug dealing, eco-activism, and religious cults.
 Hayley Patterson (Julie Hesmondhalgh), introduced during this era, became the first transgender character in a British soap opera and soon married Roy Cropper.
 Park, who resigned in 1998, cited this storyline as one of his most significant achievements.

 The changes divided audiences, with some alienated by the modernised approach.
-Critics accused Coronation Street of losing its traditional charm while trying to emulate edgier rivals like Brookside and EastEnders.
+Critics accused Coronation Street of losing its traditional charm while trying to emulate edgier rivals such as Brookside and EastEnders.
 Victor Lewis-Smith wrote in the Daily Mirror: "Apparently it doesn't matter that this is a first-class soap opera, superbly scripted and flawlessly performed by a seasoned repertory company."

-One of the decade's most famous storylines occurred in 1998, when Deirdre Rachid (Anne Kirkbride) was wrongfully imprisoned after being deceived by con-man Jon Lindsay (Owen Aaronovitch).
+One of the decade's most famous storylines occurred in 1998, when Deirdre Rachid (Anne Kirkbride) was wrongfully imprisoned after being deceived by conman Jon Lindsay (Owen Aaronovitch).
 The episode depicting her sentencing attracted 19 million viewers and inspired the "Free the Weatherfield One" campaign, which generated significant media attention.
-Then-Prime Minister Tony Blair commented on the fictional case in Parliament.
+Prime Minister Tony Blair commented on the fictional case in Parliament.
 Deirdre was released after three weeks, with Granada confirming that her release had always been planned despite the media frenzy.